Lake Macquarie History

 Technology changed the demand for tinned & cured fish.
 Thermal insulation, manufactured ice & rail transport meant fresh fish could be delivered to markets in Sydney & Melbourne.
 Fishing dynasties thrived passing down the commercial trade to the consecutive generations.

-The introduction of marine engines and power winches eventually contributed to the overfishing of the lake, the decline of fish stock led to a ban on commercial fishing in 1980.
+The introduction of marine engines and power winches eventually contributed to the overfishing of the lake.
+The decline of fish stock led to a ban on commercial fishing in May 2002.

 Acknowledgement of Country